-“Slip Kid” is apparently a Lifehouse demo with lyrics that sound like Quadrophenia’s Jimmy is still wandering the railway platform.
-“Squeeze Box” was a joke that, to Pete’s horror, the band took as their own and the public made a hit.
-“However Much I Booze” is an overt statement of pointlessness from its author, while “Dreaming From The Waist” takes the same basic structure but has a bit more going for it to get the frustration across.
+“Slip Kid” is apparently a Lifehouse outtake, though we don’t know how, with lyrics that sound like Quadrophenia’s Jimmy is still wandering the railway platform.
+“However Much I Booze” is an overt statement of pointlessness from its author, while “Dreaming From The Waist” takes the same basic structure but has a bit more going for it—namely, Roger Daltrey’s delivery—to get the frustration across.
+In between these, “Squeeze Box” is a dirty joke that, to Pete’s horror, the band took as their own and the public made a hit.
 “Imagine A Man” works on several levels—apocalyptic, personal, pleading.
 What it actually means is vague, but Roger puts just enough into it to make it compelling.

-John starts side two with “Success Story”, another sardonic look at the pitfalls of fame that fits perfectly with the themes of the rest of the album.
-This goes into the pretty-on-the-surface “They Are All In Love”; when you dig in you find a nasty song about said pitfalls.
-“Blue Red And Grey” takes Pete out on the terraces with his ukulele before wondering “How Many Friends” he’s really got.
+John Entwistle starts side two with “Success Story”, another sardonic look at the pitfalls of fame that fits perfectly with the themes of the rest of the album.
+In an excellent case of album sequencing, it’s followed by the pretty-on-the-surface “They Are All In Love”; when you dig in you find a nasty song about said pitfalls.
+“Blue Red And Grey” takes Pete out on the terraces with his ukulele before wondering “How Many Friends” he’s really got, and another case of the lead singer giving voice to such personal feelings—maybe Roger was the answer to his question.
+These three songs combine for a truly stirring ten minutes.
 “In A Hand Or A Face” takes a riff heard earlier on the idiotic B-side “Wasp Man” and takes us down and down the drain.

-It may be hard to relate to a good deal of The Who By Numbers if you can’t figure what’s made Pete so mad.
+It may be hard to relate to a good deal of The Who By Numbers if you can’t figure what’s got Pete’s knickers in such a twist.
 But it’s a grower, with fantastic performances all around, not to mention excellent, timeless production by Glyn Johns and good old Nicky Hopkins on piano.
-Plus, it’s got that great cover art.
-After all that came later, this was a pinnacle the band has never been able to scale again.
+Plus, it’s got that great Entwistle cover art, and good luck finding a used copy that doesn’t have all the dots connected already.
+After all that came later, this was a pinnacle the band was never able to scale again.
 (Apparently there were no studio outtakes, so the reissued CD adds some live tracks from the era.
-The band still had their moments, but with Keith’s decline they couldn’t maintain the grandeur they’d enjoyed years before.)
+The band still had their moments, but with Keith’s decline they couldn’t maintain the power they’d once enjoyed.)

 The Who The Who By Numbers (1975)—4